Which models stay strong across heterogeneous datasets and probabilistic settings?

 - TSFM.ai refreshes the leaderboard automatically every 12 hours from the official upstream source hosted on Hugging Face.

-- Skill Score quantifies how much better a model performs compared to a seasonal naive baseline.
-Higher values indicate a larger improvement over the baseline across the full benchmark surface.
+- Skill Score quantifies how much better a model performs compared to a seasonal naive baseline, using MASE (Mean Absolute Scaled Error) as the base metric.
+Higher values indicate a larger improvement over the baseline across all 100 benchmark tasks.

 - Should I use FEV Bench to pick a model for production?

-- FEV Bench is a strong starting point for general-purpose forecasting, but you should cross-check with domain-specific benchmarks like BOOM (for observability data) or GIFT-Eval (for probabilistic robustness) before committing to a production choice.
+- FEV Bench is a strong starting point for general-purpose point-forecasting accuracy, but you should cross-check with domain-specific benchmarks like BOOM (for observability data) or GIFT-Eval (for probabilistic robustness) before committing to a production choice.

 Related reading